 A wonderfully tailored suit that’s easily adaptable or semi-formal blazers and trousers will complement cocktail looks.
 Darker suits are the traditional choice when it comes to the cocktail attire, so keep things classic with dusky navies, subdued cobalt and muted greys.
 Stick to tailored suits that are fitted, but not too tight.
-Keep blazers figure hugging, fresh and modern and alter pants to just skim the top of the footwear.
+Keep blazers figure-hugging, fresh and modern and alter pants to just skim the top of the footwear.
 Paying tribute to transitional day to night looks, keep cocktail attire adaptable with basic suits.
 Build up the look with pocket squares and inventive accessories, ensuring they enhance the classicism of your fitted silhouettes.

 Fitted dress shirts are in order for cool cocktail attire, and are classic and safe in whites or powder blues.
-That being said, a modern or brighter patterned button down shirts can give a new edge to cocktail attire, provided they are not too over the top.
-Do not fear an introduction of bold patterned shirts for a traditionalist look with a twist.
+That being said, a modern or brighter patterned button-down shirts can give a new edge to cocktail attire, provided they are not too over the top.
+Do not fear an introduction of patterned shirts for a traditionalist look with a twist.
 Build on the colour of your suit with complementary shades that will look presentable and well put together.

 As with all menswear, great shoes ultimately ground cocktail looks and should not be overlooked or underestimated.
-A traditional round toe leather Oxford is timeless and generally the shoe of choice for cocktail attire looks.
+A traditional round toe leather Oxford is timeless and generally, the shoe of choice for cocktail attire looks.
 Go for this style in authentic leathers and switch things up with different textures like brogue punch holes.
 Loafers can also be considered if the event is less formal but keep them relatively classic with colours in brown, navy and black.

 For a classic look that never ages, pocket squares will add depth to cocktail attire, maintaining a gentleman-like sensibility.
-Consider it an excellent opportunity for personal touches to cocktail looks, so be creative and find interesting colours and prints.
+Consider it an excellent opportunity for personal touches to cocktail looks, so be creative and find interesting colors and prints.
 Great for that finishing touch to a well-tailored look, a pocket square will ensure a polished and sleek refinement to any look, reaffirming personal style.

 When deciding on an appropriate belt for a cocktail attire look, stick to the classics.
 Invest in more expensive pieces that are not overly convoluted and will last for many years and countless occasions.
-Go for basic shapes in good-quality materials for a look that registers classic, and incorporate belts in unexpected materials for a more contemporary look.
+Go for basic shapes in good-quality materials for a look that registers classic, and incorporate belts into unexpected materials for a more contemporary look.
 Leather and suede are a safe choice and won’t date, meaning they can be worn for years.

 Fragrance & Cologne

 Not to be forgotten as a pivotal component to noticeable cocktail looks is a great fragrance and cologne.
-Cocktail attire needs a great smelling accompaniment, and going for a clean, yet memorable scent will add depth to your quasi-formal looks.
+Cocktail attire needs a great smelling accompaniment and going for a clean, yet memorable scent will add depth to your quasi-formal looks.
 Keep things simple with minimalist scents that will provide a fresh edge to looks or accompany looks with stronger, potent scents for a grounding element to more basic or traditionalist cocktail attire.